amazeeio/docs/local_docker_development/os_x_cachalot.md

 Once the VM is up, you'll get instructions to add some Docker-related environment variables, so that your Docker client can contact the Docker server inside the VM.
 We suggest adding that to your `~/.bashrc` so that they are available all times.

-To check that everything has beein installed correctly, open http://docker.amazee.io/stats and you should see a Status Page of haproxy.
+To check that everything has been installed correctly, open http://docker.amazee.io/stats and you should see a Status Page of haproxy.

 **You are all set-up!** Are you ready to get your first site setup on your local environment?
 Yes?
 Then head over to [Part II: Drupal Docker Containers](drupal_site_containers.md).